-■ The moment of inertia of the load (weight of the end effector and workpiece) must be 0.30 kg·m2 or less.
+The moment of inertia of the load (weight of the end effector and workpiece) must be 0.30 kg·m2 or less.
 The LS10-B series Manipulators are not designed to work with a moment of inertia exceeding 0.30 kg·m2.
 Always set the Weight parameters according to the load.
-Setting a value that is smaller than the actual load may cause errors, excessive shock and insufficient function of the Manipulator.
+Setting a value that is smaller than the actual load may cause errors, excessive shock and insufficient smaller than the actual load may cause errors, excessive shock and insufficient function of the Manipulator.
 Also, the life cycle of parts is shortened and positional gap due to belt tooth bumping occurs.

-The acceptable moment of inertia of load for a LS10-B series Manipulator is

-Default rating: 0.02 kg·m2 Maximum: 0.30 kg·m2
+The acceptable moment of inertia of load for a LS10-B series Manipulator is Default rating: 0.02 kg·m2 Maximum: 0.30 kg·m2

-When the moment of inertia of the load exceeds the rating, change the setting of the moment of inertia parameter of the Inertia command.
+Depends to the moment of inertia of the load, change the setting for the moment of inertia of the load of the Inertia command.
 After the setting is changed, the maximum acceleration/deceleration speed of Joint #4 at PTP motion corresponding to the "moment of inertia" value is set automatically.